ghc-proposals/ghc-proposals/proposals/0000-hexFloats.rst

 The format allows for specifying numbers that are larger or smaller than what the underlying type can represent.
 For instance a number like ``0x1p5000`` would not fit in a ``Double`` and thus would have the special value ``Infinity``.
 (Similar to ``1/0``).
-In the other direction, a number like ``0x1p-5000`` is too small to be represented, and would round to the correct value based on the rounding-mode, which is round-to-nearest-ties-to-even.
+In the other direction, a number like ``0x1p-5000`` is too small to be represented, and would round to the correct value based on the rounding-mode, which is by default round-to-nearest-ties-to-even in Haskell.
+This is really no different than how decimal floats are treated in Haskell today.

 I think the right thing to do when the literal is too large/small is to print a warning, similar to what we already have for other literals::